 Why have Learner Participation

-Having an effective way that learners can openly express their opinions on matters that affect them can be a rewarding experience for learners and teaching staff, creating strong lines of communication and positive links among the school community.
+Having an effective way for learners to openly express their opinions on matters that affect them can be a rewarding experience for learners and teaching staff.
+It creates strong lines of communication and positive links among the school community.

 Effective learner participation in schools can lead to:

 - Improved learner engagement, well-being, behaviour and learning

 - Better learner and staff relationships

 - Better whole school policies and procedures, based on the real needs of the learners

 - More inclusive communities, where all learners are encouraged and supported - not just those who are most confident and articulate

 - Increased opportunities for pupils to develop personal and social skills